One owner's story

 time an eventually a crack forms.
 Worth asking if it's been done.
 They

-spend a few hours putting in steel brackets to fix or avoid it.
+spend a few hours putting in steel brackets to fix or avoid this issue.

-Mag AD's, the Lycoming oil pump AD (that has most likely been ignored).
+Mag AD's, the Lycoming oil pump AD (that may have been ignored).

 and other such items.